marieval/100DaysOfCode/README.md

 **Today´s Progress:** I went through the sections _Styling components_ and _Debugging_ in the React course.

 ### Day 163 - 29.1.2019 (Tue)
 **Today´s Progress:** I started the section about _Lifecycle of components_ in the React course.
 It looks quite clear for me until now.
-When I tackled this topic earlier, I didn´t understand it, but now from this explanations it´s much more clear. ;-)
+When I tackled this topic earlier, I didn´t understand it, but now it´s much more clear. ;-)

+### Day 164 - 30.1.2019 (Wed)
+**Today´s Progress:** I finished the section _Diving Deeper Into Components & React Internals_ of the _React_ course.
+I look forward to trying and practicing it in some apps!